zooba/python-api-pep/PEP.md

 **Native extension**: A subset of all extensions that are compiled to the same target runtime as the application they integrate with.
 CPython native extensions are compiled to native code that uses the CPython ABI.
 For contrast, Python source and bytecode files are *not* considered native extensions.

 **API**: Application Programming Interface.
-The set of interactions defined by an application to allow extensions to extend, control, and interact with the application.
+The set of _contracts_ defined by an application to allow extensions to extend, control, and interact with the application.
 An API typically provides declarations of functions, values and namespaces as abstract interfaces.
 CPython has one API that applies for all scenarios in all contexts, though practical scenarios only use a subset of this API.
 (Referring to a subset of the API as "the <x> API" is generally acceptable.)

 **ABI**: Application Binary Interface.
 The implementation of an API such that its interactions can be realized by a digital computer.
 Typically includes memory layouts and binary representations, and is a function of the target platform and the build tools used to compile CPython.
 A particular build of CPython may have a different ABI (but identical API) to another build, which will impact compatibility with native extension builds but not sources.

+**Contracts**: Contracts specify the promises and expectations around normal use of an API.
+This includes argument and return types, side-effects, intended behaviour and exceptions.
+Stability and compatibility are normally understood in terms of the differences between contracts.

 **Stdlib**: Standard library.
 The set of components developed by the core team that build upon the Python language to provide building blocks and pre-written functionality.